vmeng/spindle-code/keywords/README.md

     >>> from keywords import keywords_and_ngrams

+**Input:**

+The keywords.py script expect the text file to be in plain text format.
+If you have a transcription in another format, XMP for example, you should convert it to plain text to use keywords.py.

 **Output:**

 List object containing two lists of tuples.
 The first list of tuples contains keywords, log-likelihood values.
 The second list of tuples contains bigrams, number of appearances values.